Top 5 myths about working with a staffing agency

 Recruiters work with job seekers to match skills and experience to open positions.
 In addition to these services, recruiters may also help candidates prepare for interviews.
 In the long run, these practices benefit everyone.
 Job seekers can find placement more quickly, and employers get expertly vetted candidates.

-2. Agencies hire for only temporary positions
+2. Agencies hire for only contract positions

 3. Recruiters don't care about job satisfaction